Skip to content

 The Price Gap Is Real

-Hetzner's cost advantage is not 10-20% — it is 60-80% for equivalent compute.
+The gap is not a rounding difference.
+On the list prices sourced in the comparison tables below, Hetzner lands 60-80% under the hyperscalers for equivalent always-on compute.
 A Hetzner cloud server with 2 vCPUs and 4 GB RAM (CX23) costs €5.49/month (≈$6.30).
-A comparable instance on AWS (t3.medium) costs roughly $30/month.
+The closest AWS instance, a t3.medium, is about $30/month on demand (Vantage).
 DigitalOcean and Vultr sit in between for similar specs.

 For AI workloads specifically, the gap gets even wider at the GPU tier.
 Hetzner's GEX44 dedicated GPU server is €184/month (≈$211).
 AWS's entry single-GPU g5.xlarge (A10G) is about $1.006/hour — roughly $734/month for always-on use (Vantage).
 That is the GEX44 at roughly one-third the AWS cost.